arribass/Salesforce-Notes/App Builder/AppBuilder.md

 - Cannot be rolled back once deployed
 - Validation is not required but recommended
 - Can go from sandbox to production or production to sandbox
+  - But they need to be affiliated with the same production org

 **Inbound and Outbound**
 - Inbound change set: A change set that is received by an org.
 Inbound change sets are used to deploy components from a source org to a target org.